Brad Freeman

 As seen above, the deobfuscated script appears to use an instance of VBScript to run a created ‘.txt’ file.
 This file uses a ‘.txt’ file extension to evade detection and lower suspicions.
 Opening this file, a similar level of obfuscation can be seen, using random words and concatenating different parts of these variables to create the desired command.

-Similarly modifying this script to return the command rather than executing it reveals it was being used to retrieve a final payload from a series of malicious domains, trying each listed domain until a success was received.
+Similarly, modifying this script to return the command rather than executing it reveals it was being used to retrieve a final payload from a series of malicious domains, trying each listed domain until success was received.
 In this case, uploading the MD5 hash of this file to VirusTotal reveals the payload to be a strain of the Emotet trojan.

-The malicious VB script, can be seen retrieving the malicious payload over HTTP from the first of the malicious URLs referenced in the first de-obfuscated script.
+The malicious VB script can be seen retrieving the malicious payload over HTTP from the first of the malicious URLs referenced in the first de-obfuscated script.

 The malware then abused the native ‘regsvr32.exe’ process to run a series of malicious binaries with seemingly randomly generated names, some of which were executed with the ‘/scomma’ argument, all run from the \AppData\Local\Temp directory.